A Revision of the Theory of Perfect Competition and of Value

 Date Written: November 25, 2016

-During the second half of the twentieth century economic theory moved increasingly away from price theory, which was gradually displaced by more modern trends such as game theory, decision theory, behavioral-empirical-experimental economics, heterodox economics, etc. This was due to serious weaknesses and mistakes of the traditional theory of perfect competition and of value.
-The correction of those mistakes entails dramatic changes in the classic theory's fundamental outcomes concerning perfect competition, price determination, social welfare, and other major fields of economics.
-This also results in an integrated theory in which market functions, regardless of the number of firms, i.e. from monopoly to perfect competition.
-But, most importantly, by this revision traditional price theory regains its self-efficiency, prestige, and dominant position in economics.
+This paper completes my previous paper "A Revision of the Theory of Perfect Competition and of Value" with a more global analysis of the mathematical mistakes of the neoclassical theory.
+During the second half of the twentieth century Microeconomic theory moved increasingly away from price theory, which was gradually displaced by more modern trends such as game theory, behavioral-empirical-experimental economics, industrial organization, neuroeconomics, heterodox economics, etc. This was due to serious shortcomings and (mathematical) mistakes of the traditional theory that is based on Neoclassical economics.
+The most obvious of those mistakes is that the equilibrium point does not maximize the profits of firms, as they are maximized at the intersection of the total supply (marginal cost according to neoclassicals) with the marginal revenue from the total demand and not with the total demand itself as neoclassicals argue.
+The correction of those mistakes entails dramatic changes in the Neoclassical theory and its fundamental outcomes, concerning perfect competition, price determination, value theory, income distribution, social welfare, and other major fields of economics.
+This reformation results also in an integrated theory in which the market works, regardless of the number of firms, i.e. from monopoly to perfect competition.
+But most importantly, by this reformation traditional price theory regains its self-efficiency, prestige, and dominant position in economics.

-Keywords: individual demand curves for the firms, price determination, equilibrium at firm and at market level, aggregate industry profit maximization, monopolistic nature of perfect competition, social welfare, revision of the mainstream theory
+Keywords: individual demand curves for the firms, number of firms in perfect competition, price determination, equilibrium at firm and at market level, aggregate industry profit maximization, monopolistic nature of perfect competition, social welfare, reformation of the mainstream theory

 JEL Classification: B12, B13, B21, D21, D41, D42, D43, D46, D50, D60, E10, E13, E30